Kawaii: Decora

-Kimo-kawaii
+Fairy Kei

+Fairy Kei is a youthful style based on 1980s fashion that evokes a dreamy, nostalgic feeling.
+Outfits are made up of pastel colors, angels, toys and generally cute motifs and elements and accessories from Western toy lines of the 1980s and early 1990s, such as Polly Pocket, My Little Pony, Strawberry Shortcake, Rainbow Brite, Popples, Lady Lovely Locks, Barbie, Wuzzles, and Care Bears.
+Pastel-colored hair is common, although natural hair is also popular, and hairstyles are usually kept simple and decorated with anything cute or pastel; bows are a common theme.
+Some common items used in a Fairy Kei coordinate include vintage sweaters, cardigans, varsity jackets, tutus, mini skirts, tights, over-the-knee socks, sneakers, and tea party shoes.
+The term "Fairy Kei" originated from the magazine called Zipper (despite a common belief that Sayuri Tabuchi [Tavuchi], the owner of Tokyo fashion store Spank!, was the accidental creator of the style).

+Kimo-kawaii/Yami-kawaii

-Kimo-kawaii means creepy-cute or gross-cute.
-The style started around the 1990s when some people lost interest in cute and innocent characters and fashion.
-It is usually achieved by wearing creepy or gross clothes or accessories.
+Kimo-kawaii, also known as "creepy-cute" or "gross-cute" in Japanese, is a unique look that combines Kawaii aesthetics with stylistic elements of horror and the macabre.
+The style emerged in the 1990s when some people lost interest in cute and innocent characters and fashion.
+It is usually achieved by wearing creepy or gross clothes or accessories, with a stronger emphasis on dark themes and colors.
+Yami-kawaii, or "sickly-cute", emerged in the mid-2010s to emphasize themes of mental health, vulnerability, and emotional darkness through fashion.
+In contrast to Kimo-kawaii, the style uses black, deep purple, and gray colors on teardrops, broken hearts, pill capsules, and other melancholic motifs.

 Kawaii men

 Although typically a female-dominated fashion, some men partake in the kawaii trend.
 Men wearing masculine kawaii accessories is very uncommon, and typically the men cross-dress as kawaii women instead by wearing wigs, false eyelashes, applying makeup, and wearing kawaii female clothing.
 This is seen predominately in male entertainers, such as Torideta-san, a DJ who transforms himself into a kawaii woman when working at his nightclub.

 Japanese pop stars and actors often have longer hair, such as Takuya Kimura of SMAP.
 Men are also noted as often aspiring to a neotenic look.
-While it doesn't quite fit the exact specifications of what cuteness means for females, men are certainly influenced by the same societal mores - to be attractive in a specific sort of way that the society finds acceptable.
-In this way both Japanese men and women conform to the expectations of Kawaii in some way or another.

 Products

-The concept of kawaii has had an influence on a variety of products, including candy, such as Hi-Chew, Koala's March and Hello Panda.
-Cuteness can be added to products by adding cute features, such as hearts, flowers, stars and rainbows.
+The concept of kawaii has had an influence on a variety of products, including candy, such as Hi-Chew, Koala's March, and Hello Panda.
+Cuteness can be added to products by adding cute features, such as hearts, flowers, stars, and rainbows.
 Cute elements can be found almost everywhere in Japan, from big business to corner markets and national government, ward, and town offices.
 Many companies, large and small, use cute mascots to present their wares and services to the public.
 For example: